Bring Your ID

 You will not be admitted to the examination without your FIC and the proper ID, and you will not have an opportunity to reschedule your testing appointment at the test center.
 There will be no refund of your testing fee.

-If the name on your FIC and on your primary ID are not the same, you will not be admitted to take your scheduled FPGEE.
+If the name on your FIC and your primary ID are not the same, you will not be admitted to take your scheduled FPGEE.
 If your name has been legally changed, you must inform the FPGEC in writing at least 30 days before the examination day.
 Name changes cannot be completed at the test center.
 See the Name Changes, Name Matching on Documents, and Other Guidelines section for more information.

 In addition to your FIC, you must present one of the following acceptable primary IDs, which must be current (not expired) and contain a recent recognizable photograph and signature.